 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-British Retail Consortium's score of 29 is higher than 72% of the industry.
+British Retail Consortium's score of 20 is lower than 72% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 The British Retail Consortium (BRC), headquartered in Great Britain, has set ambitious climate commitments aimed at achieving net zero emissions.
 Although specific emissions data for the most recent year is not available, the BRC has outlined significant reduction targets for its operational emissions.
-The BRC aims to achieve net zero for Scope 1 emissions by 2035, with a near-term target for Scope 2 emissions set for 2030.
-These commitments reflect the organisation's dedication to sustainability and reducing its carbon footprint in the retail sector.
-The BRC's initiatives are designed to promote sustainable choices among consumers and drive industry-wide change.
-As of now, there are no specific absolute emissions figures reported, but the BRC's proactive approach to climate action positions it as a leader in the retail industry’s transition towards sustainability.
+The BRC aims to reach net zero for Scope 1 emissions by 2035, with a near-term target for Scope 2 emissions set for 2030.
+These commitments reflect a proactive approach to sustainability within the retail sector, aligning with industry standards for climate action.
+The BRC's initiatives are designed to promote sustainable choices among consumers and demonstrate leadership in reducing carbon footprints across the retail industry.
+As the BRC progresses towards these targets, it underscores the importance of accountability and transparency in addressing climate change.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.